RasaHQ/medicare_locator/README.md

 ```
 pip install -r requirements.txt
 ```
-This will install Rasa NLU and Rasa Core as well as all the dependencies you need to successfully build your first bot.
+This will install Rasa NLU and Rasa Core as well as all the dependencies you need to successfully build your first Rasa assistant.

 ## What’s in this starter-pack?

-This starter-pack contains some training data and the main files which you can use as the basis of your first custom bot.
+This starter-pack contains some training data and the main files which you can use as the basis of your first custom assistant.
 It also has the usual file structure of the assistant built with Rasa Stack.
 This starter-pack consists of the following files:

 ### Files for Rasa NLU model